marcoantonioni/virtual-users-locust-sandbox/docs/BAWVUT-UserGuide.md

 - SUBJECT_TEXT

 ---
+### 1.5 - Create the "Users and Task Subjects" file:
 ---
-### STEP 5 - Create the "Users and Task Subjects" file:

 This file should have a CSV structure.
 It is referenced by the variable